SECURITIES AND EXCHANGE COMMISSION

 Operated in accordance with the Companys Statement on Conflict Minerals, which is posted on the Companys website and provided to the Companys suppliers.
 The Statement describes the manner in which the Company is working within the regulatory framework to determine the source and chain of custody for any products containing Conflict Minerals;

-Facilitated corporate functional support of supply chain due diligence and implemented a corporate-wide steering group for the Conflict Minerals program team which reports to senior management, including representation from supply chain management, research and development, engineering, and operations functions;
+Continued to facilitate corporate functional support of supply chain due diligence through a corporate-wide steering group for the Conflict Minerals program team which reports to senior management, including representation from supply chain management, research and development, engineering, and operations functions;

 As both a purchaser and supplier of a wide range of products, the Company continued to engage in discussions with its suppliers and their supply chain partners to enhance its due diligence efforts;